Arildb88/Luftambulanse/README.md

 **How to get started with a script that runs the manuel commands:**<br>
 You can paste all 3 commands at once in your terminal, the script may ask for your permission to run scripts, you will have to accept this option to run it automatically.<br>
-1. Open your terminal or command prompt (Git Bash, Powershell etc.)
+1. Open your terminal Powershell
 2. Navigate to the directory where you want to clone the repository.
 3. Enter the command:<br>
 git clone https://github.com/Arildb88/Luftambulanse.git
 cd Luftambulanse
-.\setup-luftambulanse.ps1
+powershell -NoProfile -ExecutionPolicy Bypass -File .\setup-luftambulanse.ps1

 **How to get started with manuel commands:** <br>
 Clone the repository:<br>
-1. Open your terminal or command prompt (Git Bash, Powershell etc.)
+1. Open your terminal Powershell
 2. Navigate to the directory where you want to clone the repository.
 3. Enter the command:<br>
 git clone https://github.com/Arildb88/Luftambulanse.git <br>